-Once you’ve started a watch collection, keeping it ticking along is fairly easy.
+Once you’ve actually started a watch collection, keeping it ticking along is fairly easy.
 There’s a world of boxes and cases to choose from, all of which will keep your watches safe.
-And there’s a wave of winders available, all of which will keep them going.
-Maintaining your timepieces, from case care to strap servicing, is the easy part.
+There’s a wave of winders available, all of which will keep them going.
+From case care to strap servicing, maintaining your timepieces is easy.

 The tricky part is amassing a collection worth your time.
-When you finally decide to graduate from quartz watches, you’ll discover there are so many mechanical watches on the market that you’ll need some help deciding which should form the foundation of your collection.
+When you finally decide to graduate from quartz watches, you’ll discover a mechanical watch market of bewildering, confusing size.
+There are so many options, that you’ll likely need some help deciding which models should form the foundation of your collection.

 Thankfully, we’re here to help.
 With our own collections, we’ve found that variety is the best approach.
 So, from a military-inspired pilot’s watch, through a traditional dress watch, to a rugged reliable diver’s watch, these are the best affordable timepieces with which to start your collection.